IJSComplexMatter/cddm/doc/quickstart.rst

    >>> norm_flags(compensated = False, subtracted = True, weighted = True)
    6

-When calculation of the correlation function is performed with NORM_WEIGHTED norm, a full calculation is performed.
+When calculation of the correlation function is performed with `norm = NORM_SUBTRACTED | NORM_WEIGHTED` or with `norm = NORM_SUBTRACTED | NORM_COMPENSATED`, a full calculation is performed.
 This way it is possible to normalize the computed data with the :func:`.multitau.normalize` or :func:`.multitau.normalize_multi` functions in six different ways.

 Standard normalization
 ''''''''''''''''''''''